EricGebhart/flickr-fetcher/README.md

 to play with that it seems component is a good choice.
-I also like that components are easily composable such that a component could be easily replaced by a different implementation or the component system could be rearranged to create a family of microservices. definitions.
+I also like that components are easily composable such that a component could be easily replaced by a different implementation or the component system could be rearranged to create a family of microservices.
 Component also makes it easier to test by allowing the creation of alternative systems for testing.